Road Trip: Estacada

 Hike through all seasons in the Mt.
 Hood National Forest and the Roaring River Wilderness, both a stone’s throw away.
 Or stick close to town at one of the parks that hug Estacada’s borders.
 In town, Wade Creek Community Park is best known for its large skate park.
 To the north, Metzler Park is home to hiking trails, creek fishing, sports courts and 75 campsites.
 Meanwhile Milo McIver State Park could take weeks to explore, with Estacada Lake, Clackamas Fish Hatchery, a 27-hole disc golf course, hiking and horseback trails, robust campsites and many places to dip in a canoe.
 (Fun fact: the state park famously hosted Vortex I, a successful government-sponsored music festival in 1970.)
 And after invigorating outdoor play, a warm soak seems fitting at Austin Hot Springs (32 miles southeast) or Bagby Hot Springs (39 miles south).

 Estacada residents don’t shy away from fun gatherings.
 Score local produce and crafts at the Estacada Farmers Market, located at Wade Creek House Antiques every Saturday, May through September.
 Bonus points if you visit when it coincides with the Outdoor Vintage Markets twice a summer.
 Every May the Upper Clackamas Whitewater Festival throws a giant river party featuring races, games, clinics and evening entertainment.
 You haven’t lived until you’ve seen catboat volleyball.
 Then it’s a thrill every July 4th when the city hosts the Estacada Timber Festival, a lively logging competition that showcases participants’ veritable sawing, pole climbing, axe throwing and logging skills.
 (This isn’t your typical Independence Day celebration.)
+The fourth weekend of July draws crowds for the annual Estacada Summer Celebration, a free art and music festival that began as a tribute to local murals and evolved into a big downtown party.
 In September, the Cascading Rivers Ride pays tribute to the revered Cascading Rivers Scenic Bikeway, a 69.7-mile route that runs from Estacada to Detroit Lake, and features four ride variations for all skill levels.
 (Yes, even you can do it!)

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.